How does this medication work? What will it do for me?

 It is important that this medication be used exactly as prescribed by your doctor.
 If you forget to take a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not inject a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Interferon beta-1a should be stored in the refrigerator.
-Allow the medication to reach room temperature before injecting it.
+If storing in the refrigerator, allow the medication to reach room temperature before injecting it.
+Alternatively, it may be stored for a limited period of time (up to 30 days) at room temperature.

 Use a different injection site for each dose.
 You should avoid injecting this medication into an area of skin that is sore, red, infected, or otherwise damaged.
 If you are having difficulty giving yourself injections, talk to your health care provider.